dirac-institute/sorcha_communiity_utils/README.md

-This is a repository for community generated light curve and cometary activity functions for the [Sorcha](https://github.com/dirac-institute/sorcha) Solar System survey simulator software package.Further details can be found in the [Sorcha documentation](https://sorcha.readthedocs.io).
+This is a repository for community generated light curve and cometary activity functions for the [Sorcha](https://github.com/dirac-institute/sorcha) Solar System survey simulator software package.
+Further details can be found in the [Sorcha documentation](https://sorcha.readthedocs.io).

 ##Sorcha Team